upenn-libraries/marmite/README.md

 ### Production

-Development marmite runs on `mdproc`.
-To deploy a new marmite image in production, use the instructions above.
+Development Marmite runs on `mdproc`.
+To deploy a new Marmite image in production, use the instructions above.

 ## Contributing